SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

-# Relying Party Configuration

-5/31/2019: Default endpoints outdated with implementation, Confluence document needs updating.
+# D. Configuring Your Website

 ## Overview

+5/31/2019: Default endpoints need updating.

 Using the SelfKey Identity Wallet (desktop application) and SelfKey Extension (browser plugin), we can utilize a user's Ethereum blockchain address for authentication to your website.
 The configuration object has similar structure for both SelfKey Extension and SelfKey Marketplace integrations, but has several distinctions for each and is usually placed in different places.